Akshay231196/Retail_Sales_Analysis_SQL/README.md

 limit 5
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+**9. Write a SQL query to find the number of unique customers who purchased items from each category.**:
 ```sql
 select category, count(Distinct(Customer_id)) as unique_customers
 from retail_sales
 group by category
 ```

-10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**:
+**10. Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**:
 ```sql
 SELECT
   CASE